Aiilura/Aiilura/README.md

 - 👋 Hi, I’m @Aiilura
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning and create new stuff
 - 🌱 I’m currently learning python and JS
 - 💞️ I’m looking to collaborate on learning teams
 - 📫 Reach me on IG: @ailura.exe